salihgueler/keyboard_puzzle_dartpad_workshop/step_04/instructions.md

-> REMINDER: If you are doing this workshop on the Dartpad website, be sure to click on the application output once the app is running and it is focused.
+> REMINDER: If you are doing this workshop on the Dartpad website, be sure to click on the application output once the app is running and double check if it is focused.

 Now that we have set up our shortcuts.
 Let's add the actions for it.